Sukhomay/Emulating-End-to-End-Reliable-Flow-Control-over-Unreliable-Communication-Channels/README.md

 ## Contact

-For any inquiries or support, please contact [Your Name](mailto:sukhomay@kgpian.iitkgp.ac.in).
+For any inquiries or support, please contact [Sukhomay Patra](mailto:sukhomay@kgpian.iitkgp.ac.in).

 ---
 **Note**: Detailed instructions for implementation and testing are provided in the project documentation.